ddella/Debian11-K8s/Prometheus/prometheus.md

 helm show chart prometheus-community/prometheus | grep ^appVersion
 ```

 Time to install Prometheus with Helm.
-We'll use a `yaml` file for the configurstion adjustments.
+We'll use a `yaml` file for the configuration adjustments.
 Let's create the file and start the installation with `helm`.

+>**Note:** The `alertmanager` section is not taken into account in the installation.
+The server section is applied correctly.

 Create the file `values.yaml`:
 ```sh